PRINCE2®, an acronym for PRojects IN Controlled Environments, is a project management methodology.

 Principles are the guiding obligations and good practices which determine whether the project is being managed using PRINCE2.
 Unless all of them are applied, it is not a PRINCE2 project; the seven PRINCE2 principles are:

-- Continued business justification: there must be a justifiable reason to be running and managing the project.
+There must be a justifiable reason to be running and managing the project.
 If not, the project should be closed.

 PRINCE2 project teams should continually seek and draw on lessons learned from previous work.

 PRINCE2 projects should be planned, monitored and controlled on a stage-by-stage basis.

-- Manage by exception: people working within the project should be given the right amount of authority to effectively work within the environment.
+People working within the project should be given the right amount of authority to effectively work within the environment.